Obama, EU leaders agree to stick together, stay tough on Russia

 German Chancellor Angela Merkel told a news conference with Spanish Prime Minister Mariano Rajoy that no decisions had been made about extending the Ukraine sanctions, but actions to implement the Minsk peace accord were not sufficient.

+He said he had hoped for stronger words from Obama and the EU leaders, and called for Washington and Brussels to put more "real pressure" on Russia and Iran.

+U.S. and EU officials have stressed the need for a political solution, including the departure of Assad, but Trump has said he views the fight against Islamic State as a bigger priority.

-EU leaders are expected to rollover the sanctions in December or January before they expire at the end of January.
+EU leaders are expected to extend sanctions related to Ukraine in December or January.

-Merkel said the leaders did not discuss imposing Syria-related sanctions against Russia during their meeting on Friday.

-European officials fear Russia will use the time before Trump's inauguration in January to launch new offensives in Syria and Ukraine.

-"They unanimously agreed on the continued need for Russia to fully meet its commitments under the Minsk agreements and that Ukraine-related sanctions against Russia must remain in place until it does so," it said.
+Obama and the European leaders "unanimously agreed on the continued need for Russia to fully meet its commitments under the Minsk agreements and that Ukraine-related sanctions against Russia must remain in place until it does so," the White House said.

 They said a durable ceasefire in eastern Ukraine was needed to move forward with free and fair local elections in the occupied regions of Donetsk and Luhansk.

-The Syrian opposition has been pressing Western countries to expand sanctions to include some Russian firms that are supplying weapons and bank notes to Syria.

-Syrian opposition leaders are due to meet with EU leaders, including EU foreign policy chief Federica Mogherini, in Brussels on Friday.

-(Additional reporting by Andreas Rinke and Michelle Martin; Writing by Andrea Shalal; Editing by Janet Lawrence)
+Additional reporting by Andreas Rinke and Michelle Martin; Writing by Andrea Shalal; Editing by Janet Lawrence